 Yes, proofreading involves a lot of reading, but you can’t — and shouldn’t — read at the same pace or in the same manner as you would for pleasure.

-When Andrea Jasmin, a graduate of High-Level Proofreading Pro, started working on her first book copyediting project, she quickly discovered this.
+When Andrea Jasmin, a graduate of High-Level Proofreading And Copyediting Pro, started working on her first book copyediting project, she quickly discovered this.
 She says:

 As soon as I started the process, I quickly realized that it wasn’t really the same as curling up with a book to read for pleasure because I needed to read with an editing eye.
 I often sat at a desk or on the floor [to work] versus a comfy reading spot.
 I almost always set the mood with oils in a diffuser and a cup of tea.